Docs › Formats › FlatGeobuf

 • Bryce Mecum: Flatgeobuf — a hands-on exploration of streaming reads in the browser, including a worth-knowing gotcha about the spatial index sitting at the front of the file.

-• Cloud-Native Geospatial Formats Guide: FlatGeobuf — how the format fits into modern cloud-storage workflows.
+• Cloud-Native Geospatial Formats Guide: FlatGeobuf — Overview and Example pages.

 • FlatGeobuf reading and writing in Mapshaper is built on the official flatgeobuf JavaScript library, which provides the FlatBuffers schema, header parsing and feature serialisation primitives.